A classic Easter bake made healthy. Healthy Wholemeal Hot Cross Buns enriched with buttermilk & naturally sweetened with fruit & honey – delicious !

 - Cover with greased cling film or a clean tea towel and prove for one hour in a warm place.

 - While your Hot Cross Buns are proving, make your hot cross mix.
 Sift the flour into a jug, add the water and mix well until you have a smooth paste.

 - Preheat your oven to 400°F / 200°C / 180°C / Gas Mark 6

 - When your hot cross buns are ready for the oven, pipe or use a spoon to form the crosses on your buns.

 - Place in the oven for 25 to 30 minutes until golden brown.

-- Brush with agave or maple syrup for a shiny glaze and leave to cool on a wire rack.
+- Brush with honey or maple syrup for a shiny glaze and leave to cool on a wire rack.

-I’m entering Healthy Hot Cross Buns to a few food challenges this month:
+I’m entering Homemade Healthy Hot Cross Buns to a few food challenges this month: